Tulum Yucatan Peninsula, Mexico Travel Guide

 Traditional guidebooks and maps still offer a reliable source of information, especially when digital access is limited.

-A broader guide covering Mexico, but with good sections on the Yucatán region, featuring visually rich information.
+A broader guide covering Mexico, however good sections on the Yucatán region, featuring visually rich information.

 Pick up free local tourism maps available at information kiosks, airports, or hotels in Tulum.
 These often highlight attractions and local points of interest.

-Report lost or stolen passports immediately to local police and contact your embassy for replacement documents.
+Report lost or stolen passports immediately to local police and reach out to your embassy for replacement documents.

 Monitor official weather advisories during hurricane season (June to November) and follow local authority instructions.

-Join Reddit communities or Facebook groups for peer advice and up-to-date local information.
+Join Reddit communities or Facebook groups for tips from fellow travelers and up-to-date local information.

 Always keep a list of emergency numbers (911, embassy/consulate) and your travel insurance provider's contact readily accessible.
 Share your itinerary with a trusted contact.